 How much do porcelain veneers cost?

 The price will vary based on treatment complexity and the number of veneers you need, but expect to pay $500–$2,500 per tooth.
-Porcelain veneers are going to be more expensive than composite resin veneers.
+Porcelain veneers are going to be more expensive than composite veneers.
 However, they also have a longer lifespan and better aesthetics.

 Are porcelain veneers worth the cost?